The Butchers

-The Butchers (also known as Maxie and Murderer's Keep) is a 1970 thriller directed by Paulmichael Miekhe and distributed by Troma Entertainment.
+The Butchers (also known as Maxie and Murderer's Keep) is a 1970 thriller set in Crockett, California and directed by Paulmichael Miekhe and distributed by Troma Entertainment.

 Plot

 The film follows a deaf girl who witnesses a dead body being stashed in a nearby butcher shop.
 Not wanting to take the risk of being caught, the murderous butchers decide to kidnap her.